Top

 Parental kidnapping is a Class 5 felony in Colorado, making it punishable by up to three years in prison and a fine of up to $100,000.
 The city you are in may decide to prosecute the case regardless of whether you want to press charges against your co-parent.

-To schedule a consultation with our team learn more about interstate custody laws from experienced family lawyers, contact us online or via phone at (719) 212-4227.
+To schedule a consultation with our team to learn more about interstate custody laws from experienced family lawyers, contact us online or via phone at (719) 212-4227.

 Categories: